visualia/visualia_original/docs/integration.md

-# Integrations with other frameworks
+# Integrations

+Visualia provides integration with several popular Javascript-based visualization frameworks.

 ## p5

-[p5](https://p5js.org/), a popular re-imagination of Processing framework can easily integrated with Visualia and they can even share live values and events.
+[p5](https://p5js.org/), a popular implementation of Processing framework in Javascript can easily integrated with Visualia and they can even share live values and events.

 To ease the p5 usage, Visualia maintains a ESM compatible built of p5 at https://github.com/visualia/p5